spartansystems/react-tutorials/README.md

 }
 ```

-In both scenarios, the button has the same public API (is called the same way).
+In both scenarios, the Button has the same public API (is called the same way).

 ```javascript
 const buttonProps = {